teffalump/rentport/README.md

         1. Comment on and close current issues
         2. Modify existing properties
 + Notification levels
-    1. Low: Only payment/fee and new issues
+    1. Low: Only rent and new issue - Only allowed for now
     2. Medium: Low + landlord-request/end
     3. High: Medium + comments